 An Idea for Many Holidays

-Children love to decorate cookies at every holiday, not just at Christmas time.
+The fun of sugar cookies isn't just in eating them.
+It is also in the fun that goes into decorating them.
+Children especially love to decorate cookies on every holiday, not just at Christmas time.

 - On Valentine's Day, you can make hearts decorated with pink frosting and sprinkles.